 Nationally recognized programs in business, biology, the arts, education and engineering, among others.

-The choice of 37,000 students and one of Texas’ largest universities.
+The choice of nearly 38,000 students and one of Texas’ largest universities.

 The UNT New College at Frisco

 At the UNT New College at Frisco, an off-site instructional facility, career-focused students can interact with industry leaders in collaborative, technology-driven classes.